ankit1khare/doc-ext-visually-grounded/README.md

 ## Examples

 Ask questions like:
-- "What are the main findings of this research?"
+- "what are the main findings of this research?"
-- "What methodology was used in the study?"
+- "find authors of the paper?"
-- "Compare the results across these papers."
+- "explain figure 1 from the paper?"
-- "What are the limitations mentioned in the research?"
+- "compare table 1 from this paper and table 3 from the other paper?"

 ## License